tenphi/numl-storybook/public/pages/storybook/markup/images-and-icons.md

 ### Image fit

-Using `fit` attribute you can specify fit strategy of the image.
+Using ==fit== attribute you can specify fit strategy of the image.
 This attribute has the same specification as `object-fit` CSS style.
 If `fit="none"` which is default value then the image is trying to take as much space as needed for full size but no more than container width.

 ```html
 <preview/>